 - Soft-boiled eggs.
 I’ve never been a huge fan of hard-boiled eggs but soft-boiled eggs are a different story.
 The yolk is a little bit soft and the texture is delicious.
 Our kids love peeling them (we just make sure there’s a bowl handy for them to drop the egg shells in the middle of the table) and I think they look fancy on top of fried potatoes or sauteed veggies.

 - Egg Frittata.
 Similar to an omelette or crustless quiche, a frittata is a combination of eggs and whatever else you want to add.
-My husband Daniel often uses whatever breakfast meats like bacon or sausage we have on hand, plus veggies that are in season in the garden.
+My husband Daniel often uses whatever breakfast meats like bacon, side pork, or sausage we have on hand, plus veggies that are in season in the garden.
 You could add sweet peppers, kale, broccoli, spinach, tomatoes, you name it.
 Sometimes we add cheese on top or even mix in grits or rice if we have some leftover from another meal.
 Including pieces of veggies too small to be picked out is a great way to sneak some extra greens into your family!

 - Poached eggs.
 It takes a little practice, but poached eggs are a treat.